Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 ### Planned:
 - Quest system that first and foremosts define the exploration progress in the Starting Zone.
 This quests system should be built so it can be reused for randomly generated quests later in other zones.
 - Collect x item - Complete - Progress exploration x %
-- Add tutorial quests
+- Add tutorial quests (more predefined)

 ## v0.0.80 — Combat v1
-The first real combat mechanics and enemies appear.
+- Add stats and behavior to entities (HP, Attack, Aggressive/Neutral etc).
+- Add a simple combat mechanic/transition (Timer based attacks based on stats).
+- Win/Lose mechanics
+- Connect Harvest / Loot / Skinning etc

 ### Planned:
 - Basic enemy system